MorrellLAB/sequence_handling/README.md

 ### Do I have to use the entire workflow as is?

 No, with the one exception of `Plot_Coverage.sh` and `plot_cov.R`, no two scripts are entirely dependent on one another.
-While all these scripts are designed to easily use the output from one to the next, these scripts are not required to achive the end result of `sequence_handling`.
+While all these scripts are designed to easily use the output from one to the next, these scripts are not required to achieve the end result of `sequence_handling`.
 If you prefer tools other than the ones used within this workflow, you can modify or replace any or all of the scripts offered in `sequence_handling`.
 This creates a pseudo-modularity for the entire workflow that allows for customization for each and every user.

 ### Dependencies